What does Brendan mean?

 Brendan \b-ren-dan, br(e)-ndan\ as a boys' name is pronounced BREN-den.
 It is of Irish, Gaelic and Celtic origin, and the meaning of Brendan is "prince".
 From the old Irish personal name Bréanainn.
 Saint Brendan of Ireland (sixth century), known as "the Voyager", is famed for his scholarship and adventurous traveling, including a seven-year voyage to a land that some think may have been North America.
 Brendan of Birr was another sixth-century Irish saint.
 The modern Irish Gaelic form Breandán and the anglicized form Brendan are based on the medieval Latin form Brendanus.
 Irish playwright and wit, Brendan Behan; actor Brendan Fraser.

-For more information, see also the related boy name Brandon.
+For more on this name, see also the related boy name Brandon.

-Brendan is also pronounced similarly to Brandan, Branden, Brandin and Brandyn.
-Other suggested similar baby names are Brenan, Brendt, Brentan, Brenten, Brentin, Brenton and Brentyn.
-These names tend to be less commonly used than Brendan.
+Brendan▲ is pronounced similarly to Brandan▼, Branden▼, Brandin and Brandyn▼.
+Other suggested similar baby names are Brenan, Brendt, Brentan, Brenten, Brentin, Brenton▼ and Brentyn.
+These names tend to be less frequently used than Brendan.